prooph/proophessor/docs/book/tutorial/getting-started/event_sourcing.md

 # A Deep Dive Into Event Sourcing

-On the [first page](./beginner-tutorial.html) of our prooph walk-through guide we learned about **prooph messages** and the two main architectural patterns supported by prooph components, namely **CQRS and Event Sourcing**.
-It has a very good reason that we focus on both:
-Event Sourcing requires CQRS in most cases.
+On the [first page](./beginner-tutorial.html) of our prooph walk-through guide we learned about **prooph messages** and the two main architectural patterns supported by prooph components: **CQRS and Event Sourcing**.
+Event Sourcing requires CQRS in most cases so you'll likely see the two together.

 This part of the walk-through guide covers the basics of Event Sourcing and will show you one way of applying the pattern.
 We'll start with a functional style because it will help us understand the pure idea without